-In the CYCLIC scheme, some information is also leaked from the first reconstructed secret, but we will show that the adversary still needs a lot of attempts to guarantee reconstruction of the remaining secrets as long as the overlap between secrets is not too high.
-Since in CYCLIC, a secret shares r shares with its neighboring secret, with one reconstructed secret, the best choice is to try to reconstruct the neighboring secret next, to maximize the use of the information from the first secret.
+In the CYCLIC scheme, some information is also leaked from the first secret, but we will show that the adversary still needs a lot of attempts to guarantee reconstruction of the remaining secrets as long as the overlap between secrets is not too high.
+Since in CYCLIC, a secret shares r shares with its neighboring secret, with one reconstructed secret, the best choice is to try to reconstruct the neighboring secret next, to maximize the information from the first secret.

-We denote the last secret that was revealed by $S_c$ , and the next secret to be reconstructed by $S_n$ .
-Note that $S_c$ and $S_n$ are neighbors in the CYCLIC scheme.
-Initially, the number of remaining shares that are not part of already reconstructed secrets is $N{share} - n$ .
-The basic idea to reconstruct $S_n$ with information from $S_c$ is to find the overlapping shares from $S_c$ , to reduce the number of attempts.
+Let the secret that is known be $S_c$ and let the next secret to be reconstructed be $S_n$ , where $S_c$ and $S_n$ are neighbors in the CYCLIC scheme.
+The number of remaining shares that are not part of the known secret is $N{share} - n$ .
+The idea to reconstruct $S_n$ with information from $S_c$ is to find the overlapping shares from $S_c$ , to reduce the number of attempts.
 Based on the specific parameters for CYCLIC, we divide the process into three cases, as shown in Figure 6.